-The introduction of contraband, intoxicants or weapons into the Gardena Police Department detention facility poses a serious risk to the safety and security of members, inmates, volunteers, contractors and the public.
-Any item that is not available to all inmates may be used as currency by those who possess the item and will allow those in possession of the item to have control over other inmates.
+The introduction of contraband, intoxicants, or weapons into the Gardena Police Department detention facility poses a serious risk to the safety and security of members, incarcerated persons, volunteers, contractors, and the public.
+Any item that is not available to all incarcerated persons may be used as currency by those who possess the item and will allow those in possession of the item to have control over other incarcerated persons.
 Any item that may be used to disengage a lock, other electronic security devices or the physical plant itself seriously jeopardizes the safety and security of this detention facility.
-Carefully restricting the flow of contraband into this facility can only be achieved by thorough searches of inmates and their environment.
+Carefully restricting the flow of contraband into this facility can only be achieved by thorough searches of incarcerated persons and their environment.

-Nothing in this policy is intended to prohibit the otherwise lawful collection of trace evidence from an inmate/arrestee.
+Nothing in this policy is intended to prohibit the otherwise lawful collection of trace evidence from an incarcerated person/arrestee.